IUC Training

 Who Should Take The IUC Training?

 The IUC Training is intended for licensed clinical providers (CNM, NP, PA, DO, or MD) in the United States and its territories who wish to provide IUC placement and removal services.
-This training is not available to students as part of their educational curriculum.
+This training is not available to students as part of their educational curriculum or to non-clinician providers.

 During registration, you can select if you are a Title X or non-Title X affiliate.
 If you are unsure of your clinic status, you can clarify with your administrator or search for your clinic on the Title X Clinic Finder.